Sapir52/Anime_recommendation_system/README.md

 Content Based - A Content-Based Recommender works by the data that we take from the user, either explicitly (rating) or implicitly (clicking on a link).
 By the data we create a user profile, which is then used to suggest to the user, as the user provides more input or take more actions on the recommendation, the engine becomes more accurate.

 ## Implementation:
-- Collaborative Filtering: A pivottable was used which was a knn classified input.
+- Collaborative Filtering: A pivot table was used that was input to the knn classifier.

-- Content Based: Tfidf vector representation used that was input for cosine similarity.
+- Content Based: A tfidf vector representation was used that was input to the cosine similarity.

 - Default recommendation: Movies are randomly selected with the highest rating.